vtereshkov/umka-lang/doc/lang.md

 Two types are *compatible* if

 * They are equivalent
-* They are integer types
+* They are integer types, except when both are explicitly declared with different identifiers
-* They are real types
+* They are real types, except when both are explicitly declared with different identifiers
 * They are pointer types and the left-hand side pointer type has the `void` base type or the right-hand side is `null`

 ### Type conversions